View Document Text

 separate fee.

-Fees for advisory services to pooled investment vehicles including the Funds, exchange traded funds and
+Fees for advisory services to pooled investment vehicles including the Funds, exchange traded funds, and

-private funds vary by contract and are negotiated.
-Please see the Performance Based Fees and Side by Side
+SMA programs.
+Please see the Performance Based Fees and Side by Side Management section for further

 Account Requirement and Types of Clients